ChurchSafety Logo and homepage linkPencil

 Clean - ideal for historic buildings.

-OK for solid fuel boiler systems.
+OK for solid fuel boiler systems if no electrical fire hzards exist.

 Foam (cream)